philippminder/tools-for-autodarts/README.md

 - **Import Settings**: Load settings from a previously exported file
 - **Copy to Clipboard**: Copy your settings to the clipboard for easy sharing
 - **Paste from Clipboard**: Apply settings that were copied from another installation
+- **Reset Settings**: Restore all settings to their default values through the Danger Zone section

 This makes it simple to:
 - Back up your perfect configuration
 - Share your setup with friends
 - Transfer settings between browsers or devices
 - Restore settings after reinstalling the extension
+- Start fresh with default settings when needed

 ## 👨‍💻 Development